Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 AMVital's turmeric-based formulas use gentle, plant-based brightening agents.
 Our products are vegan, cruelty-free, and made without hydroquinone, retinoids, or harsh chemicals.

+The dual-ingredient approach fades spots while calming redness.
 Turmeric and kojic acid work on the skin surface without the absorption concerns of synthetic options.
-For product advice during pregnancy, talk to your healthcare provider and see our gentle brightening guide.
+Our 6-pack offers the best value for a full pregnancy routine.
+For product advice during pregnancy, talk to your healthcare provider.

 Here's to your golden glow!